 Will I be required to present my research or write a technical report during the summer internship?

 Scholars will be required to write a technical report and present their research to their branch, at the discretion of their mentor.
 Select scholars may be asked to present at the AFRL Scholars Poster Session at the conclusion of the summer.

 Applicants can apply to no more than 3 topics per AFRL site.
 These topics may be within any technical area provided on the topic list.
 However, you should only apply to topics that are assigned to the education level that you will be the semester immediately preceding the internship dates.

 For those mentors who are open to communication prior to scholar arrival onsite, mentor contact information is available on the AFRL Mentors page of this website.

 The AFRL Scholars Program offers summer internships, with a very limited number of positions also available during the fall and spring semesters.
 The internship dates and number of weeks are based on scholar availability and funding available from year to year.

 Start dates may vary based on the AFRL sites and/or projects to which you are applying.
 End dates are based on student availability and funding.
-For site-specific start dates, please visit one of the following:
+For site-specific start dates, please visit the site page (accessed from Locations menu).